 “The most enjoyable part of my job is the end result—when you’re done and the customer’s just thrilled with how everything went,” Craig said.
 “The workers themselves are happy that they performed for the customer by keeping things clean and being there when they said they would be.
 The most enjoyable thing is seeing the gratification from the customers when we’re done.”

-Craig at Schoenberg Construction is one of the best remodelers in Central MN.
-He always gives honest, fair bids with no lowball, fake pricing and there’s no sales pressure, EVER!
-Craig never uses cheap materials and never engages in sloppy workmanship, and his company is known as one of the top remodel companies in the Saint Cloud MN area because he INSISTS on doing every job EXACTLY right!
+Are you looking to hire a home remodel contractor in the St Cloud MN area?
+If so, you need to know that Craig Schoenberg — owner of Schoenberg Construction, Inc of Saint Cloud MN — is one of the best Home Improvement, Remodeling, and General Contractors in Saint Cloud and Central MN.
+He always gives honest, fair bids with no lowball, fake pricing, and there’s no sales pressure, ever!
+He always uses quality materials and never engages in sloppy workmanship.
+Plus, his company is known as one of the very best construction and remodeling companies in town.